zk2172-columbia/constellation-dataset/README.md

 #### Training

-See training/train_script.py.
+See training/ultralytics/train_script.py.
 The script trains all models in the paper sequentially.

 #### Evaluation

-See evaluation/evaluation.py.
+See evaluation/ultralytics/evaluation.py.

+### CFINet

+Please follow the instructions under training/cfinet for training and evaluation.

 ## Reference
 ```bibtex